PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/work-with-grid-actions.md

  * but you can also implement \PrestaShop\PrestaShop\Core\Grid\Action\GridActionInterface
- * if for some reason you want to avoid using the abstract class */ final class MySpecificAction extends AbstractBulkAction {
+ * if for some reason you want to avoid using the abstract class */ final class MySpecificAction extends AbstractGridAction {
     /**
      * {@inheritdoc}